It happens on anime’s home turf: Japan. And beyond Japanese borders.

 If anything it’s made pirates stronger, but it’s not the only reason for it….

-2. Waiting months for a DVD release
+2. Waiting months for a

 The internet gives you everything instantly.
 And this trained us to be impatient.